 Here, the court held that the plaintiff’s OSI evidence was properly admitted by the trial court.
 The court explained that the other incidents all involved a 1996 Toyota with over 100,000 miles, just like the Toyota involved in this case.
 Additionally, the other situations discussed by the expert were strikingly similar in that the vehicle began unexpectedly accelerating as soon as the driver removed his foot from the gas pedal.
 Since the OSI evidence was so factually similar to the alleged defect at issue in this case, the court allowed the plaintiff’s expert’s testimony and affirmed the jury’s verdict in favor of the plaintiffs.

 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been injured in a Maryland car accident, you may be entitled to monetary compensation.
 There are many legal theories upon which a successful case can be based, including a product liability theory.
-The skilled Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience representing clients in a wide range of car accident cases, including single-vehicle accidents and product liability cases.
+The skilled Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience representing clients in a wide range of car accident cases, including single-vehicle accidents and product liability cases.
 Call 410-654-3600 to schedule a free consultation with an attorney today.